Bogatyr: Etymology

-The term vityaz comes from Proto-Slavic *vitędzь, from Proto-Germanic *wikinga through a West Germanic intermediary.
+The term vityaz comes from Proto-Slavic *vitędzь, from Proto-Germanic *wīkingaz through a West Germanic intermediary.
 The earliest attested form is Old English wicing, "pirate", whence modern English viking.
 This in turn probably comes from Latin vicus with the Germanic suffix *-inga-, indicating belonging.
 In Germanic and Latin sources, the word has negative connotations.
 The circumstances of borrowing, and how it came to mean "hero" in Slavic, remain unclear.
+Alternatively, per Brückner and Machek, the Proto-Slavic term could be of native Slavic origin, "victory" or "trophy".

+In modern Russian, the word bogatyr also labels a courageous hero, an athlete or a physically strong man.